-This Annual Report on Form 10-K, or Annual Report, may include forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, that relate to future events or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
-Words such as, but not limited to, "believe," "expect," "anticipate," "estimate," "intend," "may," "plan," "potential," "predict," "project," "targets," "likely," "will," "would," "could," "should," "continue," and similar expressions or phrases, or the negative of those expressions or phrases, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
-Although we believe that we have a reasonable basis for each forward-looking statement contained in this Annual Report, we caution you that these statements are based on our projections of the future that are subject to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements, to differ.
+This Annual Report on Form 10-K, or Annual Report, may include forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, that relate to future events or our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance, "expect," "anticipate," "estimate," "intend," "may," "plan," "potential," "predict," "project," "targets," "likely," "will," "would," "could," "should," "continue," and similar expressions or phrases, or the negative of those expressions or phrases, are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.
+Although we believe that we have a reasonable basis for each forward-looking statement contained in this Annual Report, we caution you that these statements are based on our projections of the future that are subject to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements expressed or implied by these forward-looking statements to known and unknown risks and uncertainties and other factors that may cause our actual results, level of activity, performance or achievements expressed or implied by these forward-looking statements, to differ.
 The sections in this Annual Report entitled "Business," "Risk Factors," and "Management's Discussion and Analysis of Financial Condition and Results of Operations" as well as other sections in this Annual Report, discuss some of the factors that could contribute to these differences.
 These forward-looking statements include, among other things, statements about:

-- the initiation, cost, timing, progress and results of our research and development activities, clinical trials and preclinical studies; - the early stage of products under development; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates, any product candidates that we may develop, and any related restrictions, limitations, and/or warnings in the label of any approved product candidates; - our plans to research, develop and commercialize our future product candidates; - our ability to attract collaborators with development, regulatory and commercialization expertise; - our ability to obtain and maintain intellectual property protection for our product candidates; - · our ability to successfully commercialize our product candidates; - the size and growth of the markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of any future products; - the success of competing drugs that are or become available; - · government regulation; - · regulatory developments in the United States and other countries; - the performance of our third-party suppliers and manufacturers and our ability to obtain alternative sources of raw materials; - · our ability to obtain additional financing; - · our use of cash, cash equivalents, investments and other resources; - · our expectations regarding the period during which we qualify as an emerging growth company under the Jumpstart Our Business Startups Act, or JOBS Act; - the accuracy of our estimates regarding expenses, future revenues, capital requirements and the need for additional financing; and - · our ability to attract and retain key management, scientific or clinical personnel.
+- the initiation, cost, timing, progress and results of our research and development activities, clinical trials and preclinical studies; - the early stage of products under development; - the timing of and our ability to obtain and maintain regulatory approval of our existing product candidates, any product candidates that we may develop, and any related restrictions, limitations, and/or warnings in the label of any approved product candidates; - our plans to research, develop and commercialize our future product candidates; - our ability to attract collaborators with development, regulatory and commercialization expertise; - our ability to obtain and maintain intellectual property protection for our product candidates; - our ability to successfully commercialize our product candidates; - the size and growth of the markets for our product candidates and our ability to serve those markets; - the rate and degree of market acceptance of any future products; - the success of competing drugs that are or become available; - government regulation; - · regulatory developments in the United States and other countries; - the performance of our third-party suppliers and manufacturers and our ability to obtain alternative sources of raw materials; - our ability to obtain additional financing; - our use of cash, cash equivalents, investments and other resources; - our expectations regarding the period during which we qualify as an emerging growth company under the Jumpstart Our Business Startups Act, or JOBS Act; - the accuracy of our estimates regarding expenses, future revenues, capital requirements and the need for additional financing; and - our ability to attract and retain key management, scientific or clinical personnel.